 On average this can take up to six months - and that’s assuming the onboarding was done right, that sufficient time and resources were dedicated to the process.
 Is your company dedicating time, staff and resources to this process, because one-third of employers are not.
 So you might ask yourself, what’s the big deal if we’re not?
 Put plainly, the big deal is actually a huge deal, that can lead to wasted time, resources and energy.
 Poor onboarding leads to lowered staff morale and employee engagement, a lack of trust within the organization and missed revenue targets - meaning a much higher rate of staff turnover.
 In short, it means that if you’re not willing to spend the six months properly training your new engineers then you’ll be back to the very beginning of the 51 day hiring cycle - all while that same competitor that decided to outsource their important project to a vetted, highly experienced team of developers, has gone to market with a competing product to yours

 But how do you select such a team?
 We’re glad you asked.

 3 - 2 - 1 we have liftoff!

-When we set out three years ago to build the world's most comprehensive and vetted list of dev teams, we did so by first listening to our clients and learning from all of the things they said had gone wrong.
+When we set out three years ago to build the world's most comprehensive and vetted list of software development teams, we did so by first listening to our clients and learning from all of the things they said had gone wrong.

-Today we can match you with a team from a list of over 4100 vetted dev shops that has:
+Today we can match you with a team from a list of over 4100 vetted software development companies that have: